 Ashley Jochim is a Research Analyst at the Center on Reinventing Public Education.
 Her research focuses on the design and implementation of governance reform in education, including performance management, school choice, and standards-based policy initiatives.
 Dr. Jochim has published reports on state education agencies and district governance.
 She is a co-author (with CRPE founder Paul Hill) of an upcoming book that suggests who governs public education is much less important that what powers they have.
 Her work can be found in the Policy Studies Journal, Politics and Governance, and Political Research Quarterly, as well as numerous edited volumes, including the Handbook of School Choice and the Oxford Handbook of American Bureaucracy.
 In 2012, she was selected as one of a dozen Emerging Education Policy Scholars interested in narrowing the gap between research and policy.
 She is a regular contributor to national political science and public policy conferences.
 Prior to working at CRPE, she was a Graduate Fellow at the Center for American Politics and Public Policy at the University of Washington as well as a Research Analyst at the U.S. Department of Health and Human Services, Office for Civil Rights.
 Dr. Jochim holds a B.A. in Political Science and Psychology and a Ph.D. in Political Science, all from the University of Washington.

-School choice is increasingly the new normal in urban education.
-But in cities with multiple public school options, how can civic leaders create a choice system that works for all families, whether they choose a charter or district public school?
+This report examines the experience of parents in cities with multiple public school options to answer the question, how can civic leaders create a choice system that works for all families?

-Edited by Betheny Gross and Ashley Jochim, the four essays in this volume begin a conversation with state education leaders about making the most of every dollar they have.
+Edited by Betheny Gross and Ashley Jochim, this volume begins a conversation with state education leaders about productivity.

 Several CRPE researchers are presenting work at the 2014 Association for Education Finance and Policy (AEFP) Spring Research Conference in San Antonio, Texas, March 13-15.